wreet/p8/README.md

 note: path must include a slash, eg ./domains.txt
 ```

 p8 accepts a domain or a list of domains and enumerates common subdomains by trying a list of the ~10000 most popular subdomains on the internet.
-What makes it different is that p8 will also try a list of common interesting subdomains(in -v mode), mostly environments e.g. prod.wreet.xyz.
+What makes it different is that p8 will also try a list of common interesting subdomains(in -v mode), mostly environments e.g. prod.wreet.xyz, for any subdomain it discovers.
 This helps to find more interesting attack surfaces.

 This is a DNS-only tool.
 Thus it cannot provide as exhaustive a list as some other subdomain finders, however it is very fast.